 Aerospace Bristol – Bristol has played a huge part in the world’s aerospace advancements, including the co-development of the supersonic passenger jet the Concord.
-The Concord took its final flight on November 26th, 2003 and now is the centerpiece of this museum in hopes of inspiring and preserving Bristol’s aerospace heritage.
-In addition to the Concord, there’s a ton of planes made locally over the last century on show.
+The Concord took its final flight on November 26th, 2003, and now is the centerpiece of this museum in hopes of inspiring and preserving Bristol’s aerospace heritage.
+In addition to the Concord, there are a ton of planes made locally over the last century on show.

 St. Nicholas Market

-The market then continues with some other food shops, an import store, the Treasure Island candy store, a used book store, record store and a few other fun places to look through.
+The market then continues with some other food shops, an import store, the Treasure Island candy store, a used bookstore, record store, and a few other fun places to look through.

 The market runs seven days a week most of the year and has additional stalls set up on Corn Street at various times during the week.